rhmaxdotorg/pulsechain-validator/README.md

 To download these scripts on your server, you can `git clone https://github.com/rhmaxdotorg/pulsechain-validator.git`.

-After you download the script, you may need to `chmod +x pulsechain-validator-setup.sh` to make the script executable and able to run on the system.
+After you download the code, you may need to `chmod +x *.sh` to make all the scripts executable and able to run on the system.

 # Description